 If you have received a diagnosis of mild or moderate dysplasia after a smear test, the uncertainty is great at first.
 What does this diagnosis really mean for you now?

-The term "dysplasia" is used in medicine to refer to an abnormal development or growth of cell tissues and organs.
+The term "dysplasia" generally refers to a malformation of tissues and organs.

-But there is also good news: In most patients, the immune system recognizes and attacks HPV.
-A certain protein, the "L1 capsid protein" must be present in the cell nucleus of HPV - this protein activates the immune system.
-If the protein is detected, about 80 % of the dysplasia will regress to normal within one year.
+But there is also good news: in most patients, the immune system kicks in and fights HPV.
+For this to happen, a specific protein must be present in the nucleus of the HPV, the "L1 capsid protein", which activates the immune system.
+If this protein can be detected, there is an 80% probability that the dysplasia will heal, often within a year or two.

 The Cytoactiv® test can be used to quickly and reliably detect whether the L1 protein is present to activate the patient's immune system.